ua-parser/uap-python/doc/advanced/migration.rst

       # force initialisation of global parser
       ua_parser.parser

-- The 1.0 API defaults to an :class:`re2-based parser
-  <ua_parser.re2.Resolver>` if |re2|_ is installed, although it seems
-  unlikely you may wish to consider replacing it with configuring a :class:`~ua_parser.Parser` with a :class:`ua_parser.basic.Resolver` if |re2|_ is one of your dependencies.
+- The 1.0 API defaults to powerful native parsers (based on |regex|_ or |re2|_) if available, although it seems unlikely you may wish to consider replacing it with configuring a :class:`~ua_parser.Parser` with a :class:`ua_parser.basic.Resolver`, especially if for some reason |re2| is already one of your dependencies but you want to *avoid* the |re2|-based resolver.

 Default Ruleset
 ===============

-While the 1.0 API was designed to better respect :pep:`8` and support :mod:`typing`, it was also designed to easily be transitioned from.
+While the 1.0 API was designed to better respect :pep:`8` and support :mod:`typing`, it was also designed to easily be transitioned to.

-Given a 0.x API not using YAML, the conversion should be very easy and consists of:
+Given a 0.x API not using YAML, the conversion consists of:

 - updating the import from ``ua_parser.user_agent_parser`` to just ``ua_parser``